• Skip to primary navigation

 • Over medium heat, stir just until the sugar is dissolved.
 Do not stir again.

-• Heat until the mixture reaches 260 degrees F.
+• Heat until the mixture reaches 260°F. This is soft crack stage.

 • Add food coloring, if desired.

-• Continue to boil until the mixture reaches 300 degrees F.
+• Continue to boil until the mixture reaches 300°F. This is the necessary hard crack stage.

 • Remove from heat and add flavoring oil, if desired.
 Do not lean over the pot when you add the oil!!
 The steam can burn.